 When is a player price locked?

-Player price locks will also sometimes happen in FPL, and this occurs when an injured player recovers from injury.
+Player price locks will also sometimes happen in FPL, and this occurs when an injured player recovers from injury (from 0% availability to 100 % availability).

-Red flagged players (players injured or ruled out of games through things like suspension) will not be affected by price rises or falls.
+Red-flagged players (players injured or ruled out of games through things like suspension) can still be affected by price rises or falls.

 Price changes and chips: Wildcard & Free Hit